pearcej/cppds/_sources/LinearBasic/SimpleBalancedParentheses.rst

     .. activecode:: parcheck1_py
        :caption: Solving the Balanced Parentheses Problem

+       #simple program that checks for missing parantheses
        from pythonds.basic.stack import Stack

+       #returns whether the parentheses in the input are balanced
        def parChecker(symbolString):
            s = Stack()
            balanced = True